oisinBates/oisinbates.github.io-2016-deprecated/_posts/2016-07-17-twilio-homer-simpson-autodialer.md

 tags:
 ---

-As a big fan of *The Simpsons*, one of my first thoughts upon working with Twilio's API was the potential to re-enact [Homer Simpon's auto-dialer](https://www.youtube.com/watch?v=J-inCB3POqs), and bring a smile to the faces of a small handful of friends who share a love for the cartoon.
+As a big fan of *The Simpsons*, one of my first thoughts upon working with Twilio's API was the potential to re-create [Homer Simpon's auto-dialer](https://www.youtube.com/watch?v=uGnZMLf5QOI), and bring a smile to the faces of a small handful of friends who share a love for the cartoon.*
-Ultimately it stood as a good excuse to work on a project utilising Twilio's API and a Node.js Express web app.
+Above all else though, it stood as a good excuse to work on a project utilising a Node.js Express app with Twilio's API.

-The audio file was added to an AWS S3 bucket and made publicly accesible via url.
+The Homer Simpsons soundbite was added to an AWS S3 bucket and made publicly accesible via url.
-I hosted the Express web app via an AWS Ubuntu instance.
+The express web app itself, an AWS EC2 Ubuntu instance, facilitated all necessary endpoints the call's lifecycle.
-The express web app itself held a number of endpoints for all stages of a call's lifecycle. callbacks to track call status
+Call status was logged to the console when each call was over The express web app itself held a number of endpoints for all stages of a call's lifecycle. callbacks to track call status

-*With great power, of course, comes great responsibility.
-I obviously refrained from spamming and only tested the code, for repetitive synchronous calls, on my own phone *
+The Git repository for this project can be viewed [here](https://github.com/oisinBates/homerSimpsonAutodialer)

-*post in draft stage, more to come
+*<i>With great power, of course, comes great responsibility.
+I obviously refrained from spamming and only tested the code, for repetitive synchronous calls, on my own phone</i>